Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “The doctrine of the sovereignty of God is emphasized especially in the Augustinian-Calvinistic tradition and is denied or compromised in the Pelagian, Arminian, and liberal traditions, which claim varying degrees of human autonomy.”[7]

-Here Klooster’s Calvinism becomes clear.
+Here, Klooster’s Calvinism becomes clear.
 Note that to hold to any degree of “human autonomy” amounts to a denial of the sovereignty of God.
 So “sovereignty” must mean universal divine causal determinism.[8]
-It is God’s predetermination of all things according to his will alone and therefore his causal control of all things, including human persons, such that meaningful human freedom is annihilated.
-Any degree of human autonomy as some desire, thought, belief or action caused by the will of the human self or person as a free human agent would be a denial of the doctrine of the sovereignty of God.
+It is God’s predetermination of all things according to his will alone and therefore his causation of all things, including the thoughts, desires, and acts of all human persons, such that meaningful human freedom is annihilated.
+Any degree of human autonomy, as some desire, thought, belief, or action caused by the will of the human self or person as a free human agent, would be a denial of the doctrine of the sovereignty of God.
+Note that this includes God as the source of evil and all evil acts.
+Surely, as such, this theology fulfills the definition of heresy.
+That is, with the Scriptures as the standard of faith, and logical and moral coherence, consistency, and non-contradiction as determinative of the validity of their proper interpretation.

 “The confession of the sovereignty of God has become the hallmark of authentic Calvinism.
 While not being its central principle, (the term “sovereignty” is found only a few times in the Institutes of the Christian Religion and the Reformed confessions) the doctrine is a vital part of authentic Reformed thought.”[9]

 Yes, it is.
-And we can see that according to its Calvinist definition it is both deterministic and contradictory to human freedom and responsibility.
-It is therefore an incorrect understanding of Scripture on divine sovereignty.
-In addition, Klooster may be the type of Calvinist that cannot logically abide the “Bible teaches both” position.
+And we can see that, according to its Calvinist definition, it is both deterministic and contradictory to human freedom and responsibility.
+It is therefore an incorrect understanding of Scripture, not only regarding divine sovereignty, but also the other soteriological doctrines extrapolated from this foundational theistic determinism.
+In addition, Klooster may be the type of Calvinist who cannot logically abide the “Bible teaches both” position.
 He might be like those Calvinists who see the logical contradiction between their determinism and human freedom, so they “bite the bullet” and deny human freedom.
-This is of course to deny the overwhelming testimony in Scripture to human free will.
-So, it is as flawed a hermeneutic as those Calvinists who abide the contradiction their determinism creates with free will and label it a mystery.
+This is, of course, to deny the overwhelming testimony in Scripture to human free will.
+So, it is as flawed a hermeneutic as those Calvinists who endure the contradictions their determinism creates with free will and label them a mystery.
 This is a flawed hermeneutic because it does not take rational and moral coherence on board in discerning a valid from an invalid interpretation of the text.
+This hermeneutic of incoherence enables grossly erroneous interpretations to persist within a context of the suppression of reason and moral intuitions, as well as concocted rationalizations.

 Go to Example 19 – J. D. Greear’s Gospel Inconsistency